ALanMAttano/Blender_4_Rhino/README.md

 * Text: Blender
 * Edit place the Blender icon image and press OK to save the image.
 * Press OK to save and close the editor button.
-* Close Rhino to Save the UI botton layout.
+* Close Rhino to Save the UI button layout.
 If you do not close Rhino you will lose the button.